Michael Žantovský: Political and diplomatic career

 During the Velvet Revolution in 1989 he was among the founding members of the Civic Forum, the umbrella organization coordinating the overthrow of the communist regime, and became its press spokesman.
 In January 1990 he became the spokesman, press secretary and advisor to President Václav Havel.
 From 1992 until 1997 he served as the Ambassador of Czechoslovakia and subsequently (from January 1993) the Czech Republic in the United States.

 In November 1996, he was elected to the Czech Senate in a Prague district.
 From 1996 until 2002 he was the Chairman of the Senate Committee on Foreign Affairs, Defense and Security.
 He initiated and co-drafted, inter alia, the Czech Freedom of Information Act of 1999.

 In March 1997, he was elected leader of the Civic Democratic Alliance (ODA), a liberal conservative party, member of the governing coalition.
-He was the Vice-president of the party from 1998 until 2001, when he was again elected the party's leader.
+He was the vice-president of the party from 1998 until 2001, when he was again elected the party's leader.

 In 2002, he returned to the Czech Foreign Service.
 From 2003 until 2009 he served as the Ambassador of the Czech Republic to the State of Israel.
 Since October 2009 until September 2015, he was the Ambassador of the Czech Republic to the United Kingdom.

 In 2003, he was the co-founder and first executive director of the Program of Atlantic Security Studies (PASS), a part of the think-tank Prague Security Studies Institute (PSSI).

 Since July 2012, Žantovský served as President of the Aspen Institute Prague and member of the Board of Trustees of the Aspen Institute..
 He is now the Honorary President of Aspen Institute Central Europe.

-Since September 2015, he is the Director of the Václav Havel Library.
-He is also a member of the board of the New York-based Vaclav Havel Library Foundation.
+From 2015 till 2023, he was the Executive Director of the Václav Havel Library.

+He teaches diplomacy and foreign policy at the Prague CEVRO University, the NYU in Prague, and the CERGE-EI Institute.